michaelcale/books/books/go/0190-defer/020-defer-gotchas.md

 @file defer_gotcha3.go output sha1:debd2f22d4a3be8fbf97c4d3dbf049cbae4a1cfb goplayground:zTCIuDzpXS9

-Closures are more expensive because it requires allocating a behind-the-scenes object to callect all variables captured by the closure.
+Closures are more expensive because it requires allocating a behind-the-scenes object to collect all variables captured by the closure.